 Diabetic Ketoacidosis (DKA) is a serious and life-threatening complication of diabetes mellitus that can occur in dogs and cats.
 DKA is characterized by hyperglycemia, ketonemia, +/- ketonuria, and metabolic acidosis.
-Ketone bodies are formed by lipolysis (breakdown) of fat and beta-oxidation when the metabolic demands of the cells are not met by the limited intracellular glucose concentrations.
+Ketone bodies are formed by lipolysis (breakdown of fat) of fat and beta-oxidation when the metabolic demands of the cells are not met by the limited intracellular glucose concentrations.
 This provides alternative energy sources for cells, which are most important for the brain.
-The three ketones that are formed include beta-hydroxybutyrate, acetoacetate and acetone.
-Beta-hydroxybutyrate (BHB) and acetoacetate are anions of moderately strong acids contributing most to the academia (low blood pH).
+The three ketones that are formed include beta-hydroxybutyrate, acetoacetate, and acetone.
+Beta-hydroxybutyrate (BHB) and acetoacetate are anions of moderately strong acids contributing most to the acidemia (low blood pH).
 Acetone is the ketone body that can be detected on breath.

 Normal Glycolysis, TCA Cycle, and Electron Transport Chain